FredLackey/generator-mssql-schema/README.md

 # Installation #
 This generator was built for Yeoman, therefore the install command shall be...

-`npm isntall -g yo generator-mssql-schema`
+`npm install -g yo generator-mssql-schema`

 # Files & Folders #
 Each run of the generator will create the following files and folders: